yashuhs/aws-image-processing-pipeline/README.md

 1. After deployment, Terraform will output the `source_bucket_name`.
 2. Navigate to the AWS S3 console and find this bucket.
-3. Upload a `.jpg` or `.png` image into the bucket.
+3. Upload a `.jpg` or `.png` image.
-4. Check the `destination_bucket_name`.
-The resized images will appear in the `thumbnails/` and `web/` folders within seconds.
+4. Check the `destination_bucket_name` to find the resized images.

 ## Clean Up

 To avoid ongoing charges, destroy the resources when you are finished.

-**IMPORTANT:** You must manually delete the objects inside the S3 buckets before Terraform can destroy the buckets themselves.
+**IMPORTANT:** You must manually delete the objects inside the S3 buckets before Terraform can destroy them.

 1. Navigate to the `terraform` directory.
 2. Run the destroy command: